 - Door Group: Provides access to a specific group of locks and doors.
 If a new lock is added to the Group, the Access User will be automatically added to the new lock.

 - Individual Lock: Provides access to an individual door lock.

 - ACS Reader: If you have an account with the Building Access Control System module (ACS), this selection will provide access to an individual ACS door.

 Edit/Remove Door Access Existing access can be removed by clicking on the trash icon.
 Existing access can be edited by clicking on the pencil icon.
 When editing existing access, only the access schedule can be changed.
 If needing to edit access to the existing lock, group or location, simply delete that access and add the new lock, group or location.

-The Events tab shows all access attempts made with the user's credentials, the time of the attempt, the door or lock it was made on, and the result of the access attempt (authorized or denied).
+The Events tab shows all access attempts made with the specific user's credentials, the time of the attempt Ooccurred at time), the door or lock it was made on (Device), and the result of the access attempt (Type = Access Granted or Denied).

 Alerts/Notifications can be set up for an Access User can either be set up here from the Access User management page, or from the global Notifications manager section.

 In order to receive a notification when an Access User unlocks a door, account managers need to set up contact information to receive notifications to a particular event.
 Contact information can be an email address or cell phone number where the notification is sent.